-Today’s Melbourne Cup marks 20 years since a horse my father was a part-owner of, ran in the Cup.
+Today’s Melbourne Cup marks twenty years since a horse my father was a part-owner of, ran in the Cup.
 London Bridge won the Duke of Norfolk Handicap (now known as the Andrew Ramsden Stakes) in 1992, a race over 3200 metres at Flemington just like the Melbourne Cup, and he won it in race record time.
-He was also trained by the master, Bart Cummings, so London Bridge went into Melbourne Cup day with some hope of a good run.
+His trainer was the Cups master, Bart Cummings, so London Bridge went into Melbourne Cup day with some hope of a good run.

 On Cup Day, the rains came and we knew from the Adelaide Cup in May 1992, that London Bridge was not partial to getting is feet wet.
 The winner of the Adelaide Cup was Subzero and when it rained at Flemington on the first Tuesday in November 1992, London Bridge’s chances decreased and Subzero’s chances increased dramatically.
 Subbie won and London Bridge ran a brave ninth.

 Both London Bridge and Subzero went on to noble careers after their racing retirements.
 London Bridge served as a police horse with the Victorian Police Force and Subzero was a Clerk of Course horse for 15 years and then became an Ambassador for Racing Victoria.
-At 24, he still visits schools as part of Racing Victoria’s Community Education Programs and other public appearances .
+At twenty-four, he still visits schools as part of Racing Victoria’s Community Education Programs and other public appearances.

 To mark the 20th anniversary of London Bridge’s Melbourne Cup run, this week’s Trove Tuesday has a Cup theme with newspaper articles about Bart Cummings.
 Both articles are from the Barrier Miner, a Broken Hill newspaper where, surprisingly enough, I find many treasures.

 The first article is from 1947 and a young Bart Cummings, working for his father, had a fall from a flighty colt.